 In other cases, your dental implants may be placed using a different placement technique.
 All-on-four implants can be placed with two implants in the back of the mouth and two in the front.
 To avoid the need for a bone graft, the back dental implants can be tilted at a 45 degree angle, while the front implants are placed in straight.
 The combination of the four provides enough support to allow for implant placement with decreased bone mass.

 However, just because there are a variety of options, it doesn’t mean that each option is ideal for everyone.
-Ultimately, Dr. Toor will need to evaluate your situation and determine which option is best for you.
+Ultimately, Dr. Joshi will need to evaluate your situation and determine which option is best for you.

 Implant supported dentures have the same function as traditional dentures, in that they restore an entire arch of missing teeth.
 However the main difference between implant supported and traditional dentures is that implant supported dentures are fixed inside the mouth and are supported by about 2-6 dental implants rather than simply the gum.
 With the additional support from the dental implants, implant supported dentures will offer the same benefits as traditional dentures without having to worry about them slipping or falling out of place.
 Additionally, implant supported dentures tend to be gentler on the gums since it is the implant supporting the denture, not the gums.

 At Glow Dental Dallas, your implant supported dentures will likely be placed during two separate dental appointments, however in some cases it may be done in a single appointment.
-During your initial consultation, Dr. Toor will evaluate your oral health and discuss your treatment options.
+During your initial consultation, Dr. Joshi will evaluate your oral health and discuss your treatment options.
 He may also take CBCT scans, as well as dental x-rays to evaluate the internal structures and determine if you have adequate bone mass.

 If implant supported dentures are determined to be the best option, then he will schedule your first appointment to surgically place your dental implants.
 If you currently have decayed or damaged teeth in need of extraction, they will also need to be removed prior to placing the implants.
 To place the implants, a small incision will be made in your gums to access the jawbone.
-Then, Dr. Toor will use a dental drill to shape the socket where the implant will sit.
+Then, Dr. Joshi will use a dental drill to shape the socket where the implant will sit.
 Then, the implant will be screwed in place and the abutment, or connector piece, will be placed.
 Finally, the gums will be sutured up over the implant with the abutment piece sticking out.

 Next, you will be sent home to heal for about six months.
 During this time, your bones will undergo a process called osseointegration, in which the surrounding bones will fuse with the implants.
 This process is essential because it is what gives the implants their strength.
 While your teeth are healing, you will usually wear a set of temporary teeth until the permanent restoration can be placed.